jparkSF/ClappyBird/README.md

 ### Day 5:
 - [ ] Final touch up
 - [ ] Debug if any

+## Minimum Viable Product
+- [ ] Basic graphic representation of the background
+- [ ] Proper rendering of moving objects(bird, pipes)
+- [ ] Listen to mouse click or key press to play
+- [ ] Time Score Board

 ## Expected Struggles in Dev